keaghanjames/Chapter_Two_Thesis/README.md

 CI_simulation_output_ne100.csv contains the input parameters and output values of the trees simulated under every combination of diversification model and preservation regime.

+ClaDS_summary_all_trees.csv includes the input parameters and output values of the trees simulated from CladDS estimates for empirical trees under every combination of diversification model and preservation regime.